thehunmonkgroup/voipong/README.md

 This was a demo used for the 2012 [Cluecon](http://www.cluecon.com) presentation [Stupid Things You Can Do With VoIP](https://www.youtube.com/watch?v=cZSRkkbf1D0).

-As of January 2016, tested as working in the following browsers:
+As of November 2018, tested as working in the following browsers:

  * Chrome
  * Firefox